 First, consider the type of trips you’re looking to take your camp chair on.
 If you’re more of the light and fast type, you may be better suited to a backpacking chair.
 But if settling down in front of a campfire sounds like your type of evening, a camping chair is likely right up your alley.
 We will note that there are a few chairs on the market that will do both, and these can be considered if you want one chair to do it all.

-Finally, take into account the features you’re looking to use while camping.
-Some chairs offer a good bit of storage, while others are particularly spartan.
-Some come decked out in multiple cup holders, while others leave it up to you to cradle your beverage.
+Finally, consider the features you’re looking to use while camping.
+Some chairs offer ample storage, while others are particularly sparse.
+Some come with multiple cup holders, while others let you cradle your beverage.

 From packable sleeping pads to ultracomfortable air beds, we tested and found the best camping mattresses and sleeping pads to fit every adventure and budget.